Future-Scholars/paperlib/README.md

 -   Rating, flag, tag, folder and markdown/plain text note.
 -   RSS feed subscription to follow the newest publications on your research topic.
 -   Locate and download PDF files from the web.
 -   macOS spotlight-like plugin to copy-paste references easily when writing a draft paper.
+Also supports MS Word.
--   Cloud sync, supports macOS and Windows.
+-   Cloud sync, supports macOS, Linux, and Windows.
 -   Beautiful and clean UI.

 ## Download and Install